HOA Election by Acclamation Timeline

 DIRECTOR ELECTIONS BY ACCLAMATION

-Beginning January 1, 2022, associations can declare the outcome of uncontested elections without the need for balloting.
-It applies to the election of directors only.
-Associations do not need to amend their bylaws or election rules to take advantage of elections by acclamation.
+Our calculator generates timelines for acclamation elections.
+Beginning January 1, 2022, associations may declare the outcome of uncontested elections without balloting if the number of candidates is less than or equal to the number of vacant seats.
+It applies only to the election of directors.
+Associations do not need to amend their bylaws or election rules to take advantage of acclamation elections.
 They can use it regardless of anything to the contrary in their governing documents.
 (Civ.
-Code § 5103.)
-It can only be used if the association holds a director election at least once every four years (Civ.
-Code § 5100(a)(2)) and it held a written or electronic ballot election for directors in the last three years.
+Code § 5103) It can only be used if the association holds a director election at least once every four years (Civ.
+Code § 5100(a)(2)) and it has held a written or electronic ballot election for directors in the last three years.
 (Civ.
-Code § 5103(a).)
+Code § 5103(a))

 WRITTEN BALLOTS